MaheChen/Bioinformatic-Analysis/README.md

 We will explore how to direct deleterious cellular states to transition into non-deleterious states by analyzing the typical cellular homeostatis of healthy and deliterious cells and the phenotypical transformation of cellular proteomic homeostatsis over time in response to different experimental conditions.

 ## Statistical Methods
-Distributions, Data Wrangling, One/Two Sample Hypothesis Testing, Bootstrap Confidence Intervals, Simple Linear Regression, Multivariate Linear Regression and Classification Decision Trees.
+Distributions, Data Wrangling, Hypothesis Testing, Bootstrap Confidence Intervals, Linear Regression and Classification Decision Trees.

 ## Tools Used